dialmaster/spotify_monitor/README.md

    - If you don't want to use a specific feature, you can leave its API key as the example value or remove it
    - The app will automatically disable features for which valid API keys aren't provided
    - You can adjust the `monitorInterval` value (in milliseconds) to change how often the app checks what's playing
+   - Set `autoSkipBlocked` to `true` to automatically skip tracks that are rated as blocked by the age evaluation

 5. **Get Spotify Web Cookies (Optional but recommended for best lyrics/transcript retrieval)**:
    - Log in to [Spotify Web Player](https://open.spotify.com/) in your browser